you're just imagining it similar games & best alternatives

 Game with the same Intimacy vibe

--3"Limited emotional connection mainly through narrative and character interaction, but no social or close relationship formation."
+-3"Limited emotional connections mainly through narrative; no social relationship building."

 "Emotional connection is present but limited to internal narrative; no social or close relationship building."